Are you an adviser? Go to Unbiased Pro

 Some banks charge you to have special business accounts, but they often come with useful features for issuing invoices, creating your tax return and managing payroll (if you employ staff).

-Should I use an accountant to help prepare my tax return?
+Do I need an accountant as a sole trader to help prepare my tax return?

 Getting an accountant to take care of your tax return is sensible, especially if you’re not much of a numbers person or if you are very busy.